rudi77/sdc/project5/writeup.md

 #### Preprocessing ####
 1. Generate a dataset.
 2. Use the generated dataset to train a classifier.
-3. Serialize the model to a file so that it can be later used in the actual image processing pipeline
+3. Serialize the model to a file so that it can be re-used later in the actual image processing pipeline

 #### Image Processing Pipeline ####
 1. Use a sliding window search to detect possible vehicles